We treat sleep apnea every single day here in our office and believe that sleep apnea is a hidden epidemic in America.

 Estimated Cases Undiagnosed

 As you struggle through the night for air, insomnia, nightmares and mouth breathing are signs you are not sleeping restfully.
-If you awaken with headaches or a dry mouth, these also are signs of sleep apnea.
+If you awaken with headaches or a dry mouth, these are also signs of sleep apnea.

 Know the signs of sleep apnea and get tested if you have these symptoms.
-Over the long-term, sleep apnea can be dangerous.
-It affects your wellness day-to-day as you are not getting enough quality rest, but the struggle for oxygen at night can have long-term negative effects on your health.
+Over the long term, sleep apnea can be dangerous.
+It affects your wellness day to day as you are not getting enough quality rest, but the struggle for oxygen at night can have long-term negative effects on your health.

 Come to Legends Dental for guidance on how to eliminate this dangerous condition and have restful, healthy sleep the rest of your life.
 We will guide you through the process and determine the best long-term solution for you.
 You don’t have to live with sleep apnea or resort to a cumbersome and uncomfortable CPAP machine to get through the night.
 Let us help you if you have symptoms of sleep apnea.